A brief history of the township of Bradford, Manchester

 Four shafts were sunk at Bradford Colliery over the years.
 The two earliest were Forge Pit and Little Pit, the latter being an air shaft used to ventilate the workings.
 The first modern shaft was Deep Pit (No 1) which was sunk in 1854 and had a diameter of 18 feet.
 This was also known as Livesey’s New Shaft.
 The second modern shaft was the Parker Shaft (No. 2) which was sunk in 1902.
 The two modern shafts were side-by-side with the Parker Shaft being the northernmost.
 In 1953/54, the headgear of the Parker Shaft was replaced with a Koepe-winder installation.
 National Archive Ref.
 COAL 80/1806/43.

-Forge Pit is believed to be the first deep shaft and this was sunk to a depth of more than 500 yards to reach the Bradford Four Foot Mine.
+Forge Pit is believed to be the first deep shaft and this was sunk to a depth of more than 500 yards to reach the Bradford Four Feet Mine.
 This shaft was oval in section with the width across the widest part being about 9 feet.
 Miners were lowered down the shaft by a rope attached to a manually operated winch.
 At this time, it is likely that coal was transported from the coal face to the shaft in corfes, which were wicker-work baskets.
 These would then be hauled up the shaft using the same winch and rope.

 Postscript